Written by 12:06 pm Protection

 A problem with the SPF is that the SPF record applies to the return path of the domains, not to the domain, that shows in the “From” on the user interface.
 DMARC fixes this flaw with alignment, a match, between the visible “From” and the server authenticated by SPF.

 DKIM – DomainKeys Identified Mail.
-The owner can use DKIM to sign the emails that it sends.
+The owner can use DKIM record to sign the emails that it sends.
 The emails will have extra data (encrypted) in the header that can be verified through the DNS.
 This technology is not flawless too.
 Many companies don’t rotate the key, and that can be a big problem.
 This is another thing, DMARC fixes.
 It provides rotating keys.

-How does DMARC works?
+How does DMARC work?

 We mention already that DMARC uses policies.
 The administrator sets them, defining the email authentication practices and what should the receiving email server do if an email violates a policy.